-Random screening of hand baggage is a significant deterrent that may be a suitable protective security consideration for your premises.
+The screening of hand baggage is a significant deterrent that may be a suitable protective security consideration for your cinema or theatre.

-The routine searching and patrolling of your premises represents another level of vigilance covering both internal and external areas.
+Routine searching and patrolling of premises represents another level of vigilance; covering both internal and external areas.
 Keep patrols regular, though not too predictable (i.e. every hour on the hour).
-See Search Planning on page 37.
+See Search Planning on page 29.